paritytech/contracts-boilerplate/README.md

 cd contracts-boilerplate
 ```

-We will use `bun`, a modern alternative to npm with batteries included.
-Bun is designed to be fast and comes with a built-in bundler, transpiler, and task runner.
+We will use [Bun](https://bun.sh), a modern alternative to node/npm with batteries included.
 To install Bun, run the following command:

 ```sh